pvpoke/pvpoke/README.md

 ## Contributing

 I’m excited to work and collaborate with everyone who wants to be a part of this project, big or small.
 After all, I’m just a Pokemon fan probably like many of you.
 In this section, I want to be clear about the vision and scope I have in mind for this project to properly set expectations about contributing code, what may or may not be accepted, etc.

+### Documentation

+The [PvPoke Wiki](https://github.com/pvpoke/pvpoke/wiki/) has resources to help run and modify your own local version of the website, or help contribute code.

 ### Time Commitment